Wednesday, 17 June 2020

 Dashboard.
 Some bikes have "TURN" stamped in the centre of the green dashboard indicator lamps.

 First Aid Kit The first aid kit was optional, but where fitted there was a red sticker on the LHS side cover indicating that it was under the seat.
+Similarly some bikes came with a tyre pump and a security chain that fitted into the frame tube.

 Fork Gaiters.
 The 1982 bikes had no gaiters.
 Subsequent bikes had a 14 rib gaiter.
 The current spare parts pairs a bulky 11 rib gaiter to this model, but the original is still listed for the R65GS and similar bikes.

 Front brake callipers.
 Most bikes had Brembo callipers, but some had ATE.
 Both had 36mm pistons.
+Some Brembo callipers had 12mm mounting holes and a "top hat" spacer to shim them to the M10 bolt, others had 10mm holes.

 Front brake master cylinder.
 The shop manual lists both 15mm and 16mm diameter.
 Both my bikes have 15mm.